ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

    single: help

-Some troubleshooting tools are built in the climber user interface that may help you address some issues you might encounter.
+Some troubleshooting tools are built in the ascender user interface that may help you address some issues you might encounter.
 To access these tools, navigate to **Settings** and select **Troubleshooting**.

 .. image:: ../common/images/settings_troubleshooting_highlighted.png